Young Writers Competition

 Winning and highly commended stories and poems will be published in the Wimbledon BookFests Anthology of Stories and Poems.

-All winners/runner ups plus two guests will be invited to a prize giving event where they will receive a goody bag of books and a copy of the Wimbledon BookFests Anthology their work has been published in.
+All winners/runner ups plus two guests will be invited to a prize giving event where they will receive a their certificate and a copy of the Wimbledon BookFests Anthology their work has been published in.

 One lucky overall competition winner (from either the Junior or Senior category) will win an iPad.